bihealth/WiPP/documentation/USERGUIDE.md

 ../../run_WiPP.sh an
 ```

-The script opens a simple visualization tool using the default pdf user, and will wait for to assign a class to the peak.
+The script opens a simple visualization tool using the default pdf viewer, and will wait for to assign a class to the peak.
 Seven different classes are available for you to choose from.
 Once you have annotated the required amount of peaks for each algorithm (1200 by default), the tool will automatically close.
 You are now ready to launch the last part of the pipeline.

+> ### Note
+> The default parameters are only taken if they are not defined in the `config.yaml` file.
+Chances are that you used example config file that we provided as a template, make sure to adapt the parameters properly.
+For instance, the number of peaks to annotated is set to 25 per sample in the example file, make sure to change this parameter before running this step.

 ### Optimisation and high confidence peak set generation (Step 3)